 When a heart attack strikes a young woman, she is likely to suffer debilitating damage or die.
 In a study that looked at gender differences among heart attack victims, researchers found that heart attacks were far more likely to be deadly if the victim was female.
 In fact, when Dr. Viola Vaccarino and her colleagues looked only at patients under age 50, they found that twice as many women as men died in the days following a heart attack.

 Part of the explanation for this frightening statistic is that young women with heart attacks often get either no treatment or they receive delayed care.
-“Sometimes women, and sometimes their doctors, miss the attack because they don’t realize that the symptoms of a heart attack may vary with the patient’s gender,” says Vaccarino, an assistant professor of epidemiology at the Yale School of Medicine.
-Compared to men, during a heart attack women are much more likely to experience back pain, indigestion and nausea and/or vomiting, rather than chest pain as their symptom, according to an earlier study by Vaccarino.
+“Sometimes, women and their doctors miss the attack because they don’t realize that the symptoms of a heart attack may vary with the patient’s gender,” says Vaccarino, an assistant professor of epidemiology at the Yale School of Medicine.
+Compared to men, during a heart attack, women are much more likely to experience back pain, indigestion, and nausea and/or vomiting, rather than chest pain as their symptom, according to an earlier study by Vaccarino.

 “And while the bigger teaching hospitals are beginning to catch on, it’s still not uncommon for doctors at smaller institutions to miss heart attacks in younger women,” says Dr. Marianne Legato, founder and director of The Partnership for Women’s Health and a professor of clinical medicine at Columbia Presbyterian Medical Center in New York City.
 Legato recently reviewed the records for a young woman in her 20s who showed up at a hospital complaining of nausea and vomiting as well as chest pain.
 The possibility that the woman might be having a heart attack never occurred to the doctors examining her.
 She was dead within 48 hours.